LSHTM expert tells Ukraine school meals programmes can help countries rebuild

 Hosted for the first time in Ukraine, who joined the School Meals Coalition in 2023, the European Summit was an opportunity for key decision-makers from 20 European countries to share their experiences and learn from best practice – including hearing from Ukraine’s School Nutrition Reform team on its experience of strengthening Ukraine’s school meals programme during times of war.
 Discussions focused on understanding the unique benefits of school meals across several sectors, including health, education, social protection, and agriculture – with leaders committing to greater multi-sectoral collaboration at the local, national, and regional levels.

-Ukraine’s School Nutrition Reform team was established by First Lady Zelenska in 2019 as part of a broader effort by the government to rebuild the national education system, which had been in steady decline since the dissolution of the Soviet Union in 1991.
+Ukraine’s School Nutrition Reform was initiated by First Lady Zelenska in 2020 as part of a broader government effort to rebuild the national education system, which had been in steady decline since the dissolution of the Soviet Union in 1991.
 In 2022, following the outbreak of the war with Russia, school meals took on a new dimension – as a long-term resilience-building intervention to support the future wellbeing and prosperity of the country.

 Opening the Summit, First Lady Zelenska said: “I first became interested in school food through my wish to ensure that all children, including my own, are appropriately supported during the five days a week, for nine months of the year, that they spend in school.
 This concern became critical when considering the importance of food reliability in a time of war.